-There are 17 results.
+There are 30 results.

-TagAll (17) Accessibility (1) Analytics (1) Announcements (1) Assessments (1) Authentic Activities (1) Canvas (3) Case Studies (1) Collaboration (3) Communication (3) Community (4) Course Preparation (1) Discussion (3) Ed Tech (1) Engagement (1) Faculty Presence (1) Feedback (2) Gradebook (1) Instructional Best Practices (4) Large Courses (1) Learning Activities (1) Learning Objectives (1) Notifications (1) Oral Presentations (1) Peer Review (1) Problem-Based Learning (1) Project-Based Learning (1) Prompts (1) Q&A (1) Qualitative courses (1) Quantitative courses (1) Remote Learning (2) Rubrics (1) Skill Development (2) Social Media (2) Student Autonomy (1) Student-Centered Courses (1) Synchronous Sessions (1) Third-Party Tools (1) Workload (1) Zoom (1)
+TagAll (30) Accessibility (1) Analytics (3) Announcements (1) Assessments (1) Canvas (3) Case Studies (1) Collaboration (3) Communication (4) Community (5) Course Preparation (3) DEI (2) Discussions (4) Ed Tech (1) Engagement (1) Faculty Presence (1) Feedback (2) Gradebook (1) Inclusion (1) Inclusive Language (1) Instructional Best Practices (4) Large Courses (1) Learning Activities (1) Learning Objectives (1) Multimodality (1) Notifications (1) Online Teaching (6) Oral Presentations (1) Peer Review (1) Problem-Based Learning (1) Project-Based Learning (1) Prompts (1) Q&A (1) Qualitative courses (1) Quantitative courses (1) Remote Learning (2) Rubrics (1) Skill Development (1) Social Media (2) Student Autonomy (1) Student-Centered Courses (1) Synchronous Sessions (1) Teaching Styles (6) Third-Party Tools (1) Workload (1) Zoom (1)

 Interestingly, there is little research regarding best practices for incorporating oral presentations into online courses (McDougall & Holden, 2017).
 When developing online courses, instructors often avoid assigning presentations due to logistical concerns (Kenkel, 2011).
 However, the benefits of oral presentations as a form of assessment are significant enough to necessitate overcoming these fears.

 Teaching Styles Blog Series: Introduction